Saudade: Music

+Composer Cody Matthew Johnson alongside former Sick Puppies frontman and singer-songwriter Shim were hired by Capcom to compose the end credits song "Saudade" for the 2019 video game Resident Evil 2.

 A. R. Rahman's soundtrack for the 2020 Hindi film Dil Bechara features an instrumental track called "The Horizon of Saudade".

 Icelandic music producer Ólafur Arnalds released the single "Saudade (When We Are Born)" in 2021.

 In 2022, Portuguese singer Maro released a song called "Saudade, saudade" and represented Portugal with it in the Eurovision Song Contest 2022 in Turin, Italy.
 The song placed 9th in the grand final.

+In 2023, Brazilian singer Luísa Sonza and American singer Demi Lovato released the song "Penhasco2", in which they sing the phrase "Saudade não tem tradução" ("Saudade has no translation"), highlighting the widespread idea that the concept of saudade cannot be fully conveyed in other languages.